grnhse/greenhouse-api-docs/source/includes/webhooks/_job_events.md

 ## Job Post updated

-This web hook fires when a job post or prospect post is updated via the "Edit Job Post" page.
+This webhook fires when a job post or prospect post is updated via the "Edit Job Post" page.
 It also fires when the live status of the job changes from on to off or vice-versa.

 If `job_id` **is** present in the payload, the payload represents an updated **job post**.